opus1269/photo-screen-saver/docs/faq.md

 * **What do the labels on the icon mean?**

-  - No label: Screensaver is enabled and will be displayed when the computer is idle.
+  - No label: The screensaver is enabled and will be displayed when the computer is idle.
-  - OFF: Screensaver is disabled.
+  - **OFF**: The screensaver is disabled.
+It will not be displayed.
-  - SLP: The time is in the inactive range of the scheduler.
-The screensaver will not display.
+  - **SLP**: The time is in the inactive range of the scheduler.
+The screensaver will not be displayed.
-  - PWR: The scheduler will process the Keep Awake settings, but the screensaver will never be displayed.
+  - **PWR**: The scheduler will process the Keep Awake settings, but the screensaver will not be displayed.

   ***